 We annually audit and report on compliance by auditees with key legislation applicable to financial and performance management and related matters.
-We focus on the following areas in our compliance audits, if they apply to the particular auditee:

-- the quality of financial statements submitted for auditing ■ asset and liability management - budget management expenditure management - unauthorised, irregular, and fruitless and wasteful expenditure effecting consequences revenue management strategic planning and performance management financial statements and annual report transfer of funds and conditional grants procurement and contract management (in other - procurement and contract management (in other words, supply chain management) ■ human resource management and compensation.
+We focus on the following areas in our compliance audits, if they apply to the particular auditee: • the quality of financial statements submitted for auditing asset and liability management budget management = expenditure management unauthorised, irregular, and fruitless and wasteful expenditure effecting consequences revenue management strategic planning and performance management financial statements and annual report • transfer of funds and conditional grants procurement and contract management (in other words, supply chain management) human resource management and compensation.